-The judging panel for the inaugural TravMedia Awards comprises many of the most high-profile journalists, PR professionals and industry specialists in the UK today.
-Drawn from sectors including national newspapers, glossy magazines, trade media, travel industry brands and leading PR agencies, our 24 judges are industry leaders with the perfect credentials for making the big decisions.
+The judging panel for the TravMedia Awards comprises many of the most high-profile journalists, PR professionals and industry specialists in the UK today.
+Drawn from national newspapers and magazines, trade media, industry bodies, travel brands, and leading PR agencies, our judges are industry leaders with the perfect credentials for making the big decisions.

 Laura Millar has been a journalist for nearly 24 years, and started specialising in travel a few years ago.
 As a result of her passion for destinations, she has written for nationals including The Telegraph, The Independent, The Mirror, The Express, and other titles including Evening Standard, Stylist, Escapism, Woman & Home, TTGLux, New Zealand Herald, The Scotsman, City AM and more.

 Lisa Minot is Head of Travel at The Sun - heading up the newly merged Sun Travel team and working across both print and digital platforms.
 She has been at the Sun since 1991, appointed Travel Editor in 1999 and appears regularly on TV and Radio as a travel expert.